 - Random acts of kindness.
 As a family, come up with some acts of kindness that you could do as you’re out and about or for your neighbors.
 This gets the focus off yourself and on others.

 - Volunteer.
 As the above idea, volunteering helps change your focus, especially if those you’re serving are less fortunate than you.
 Food banks are one idea of where your family could serve.

-- Gratitude pages.
+- Gratitude printables.
 Check Pinterest for some simple gratitude printables to have your kids color and fill out.
 Older kids will probably prefer a regular journal.

 Some of the ideas listed above are great not only for teaching our children how to practice gratitude but are great for us as well.
-Listed below are some great resources and ideas for growing in the practice of gratitude in our own lives.
+Listed below are some great resources and ideas for ways to practice gratitude in our own lives.